McMurtry Spéirling

 A distinguishing feature of the car is its use of "active downforce", achieved through integrated fans that generate suction to increase grip, even while stationary.
 This system provides a significant advantage at low speeds.
 Demonstrations have shown the car operating on an inverted rotating platform, indicating that the generated downforce can exceed the vehicle's weight.
 Similar fan-based systems had previously been used in motor racing during the 1970s but were later banned.

+In July 2026, McMurtry Automotive unveiled the final production version of the Spéirling PURE.
+Compared with the prototype models, the production car incorporates approximately 95% new components, including revisions to the powertrain, chassis, aerodynamics, and interior.
+The production-specification Spéirling PURE is scheduled to make its public debut at the 2026 Monterey Car Week, with its first public appearance at The Quail, A Motorsports Gathering.

 History

 According to McMurtry, the motivation behind the car was to challenge the industry trend of increasingly heavier vehicles and, by using first principles design, create a lightweight electric driver's car.
 The prototype car is the first step to demonstrate what customers will experience on road and track.
 It is not currently in a racing series but is built to satisfy relevant motorsport safety requirements, with crash structures and a carbon-fibre monocoque chassis with integral rollover protection.
 Its unique performance differentiator is the fan-powered downforce system, producing 2000 kg of downforce at a standstill.

+The McMurtry Spéirling prototype, driven by Max Chilton, during its record-breaking run at the 2022 Goodwood Festival of Speed.

 The car, developed in secrecy over three years, was first presented at the Goodwood Festival of Speed on 8 July 2021, and driven by Derek Bell.

 In December 2022, it set the following times verified by independent GPS timing without rollout by Mat Watson from carwow on Silverstone: